Halo-Lab/eleventy-packages/packages/eleventy-plugin-cloudflare-image-resizing/README.md

 	 the production environment, by default) or from the local directory (see directory option).
    This function must return a boolean value.
 If true, a returned URL points to the Cloudflare service, otherwise -
 	 the local directory.
+5. _cloudflareURL_ is a function that allows you to customize your cloudflare URL. cloudflareURL must have the following arguments:
+   * _zone_
+   * _domain_
+   * _options_ - cloudflare URL options like: format, quality, width, anim, etc.
+   * _originalURL_ - URL of your image

 ### Shortcode has the following signature: